 This book is about tying a rope from the back door out to the barn so that we can find our way home again.
 When we catch sight of the soul, we can survive the blizzard without losing our hope or our way.
 When we catch sight of the soul, we can become healers in a wounded world—in the family, in the neighborhood, in the workplace, and in political life—as we are called back to our “hidden wholeness” amid the violence of the storm.

 I like that image.
-The metaphor perfectly describes what this blog has become for me, the rope to the barn door of hope, so that no matter what may happen in my life or around me, I know I can find my way home again.
+The metaphor perfectly describes what this blog has become for me—a rope to the barn door of hope, so that no matter what may happen in my life or around me, I know I can find my way home again.

 If you awaken to bad news, if life feels out of control, if you are lost in the storm, stop by here any day.
 Grab hold of the rope of hope at any point.
 Hang onto it, and feel your way back home.